Comprehensive Video Standards Support

 What options does AWS Elemental MediaLive support for ingesting live video?

 AWS Elemental MediaLive will accept video using any of the following standards: RTP with forward error correction (FEC); RTMP (in a push or pull mode); and HLS.
+The supported codecs are MPEG-2, h.264/AVC, and h.265/HEVC.
 The service can also be paired with AWS Elemental Live encoding appliances that can be used on-premises at production facilities or remote event venues to ingest content for delivery as an input to your channels.
 These appliances support a range of compressed and uncompressed live input sources, including SDI, HDMI, ASI, MPEG-TS over IP, and SDI over IP.

 What options does AWS Elemental MediaLive support for outputting live video?

-AWS Elemental MediaLive supports HLS, RTP and Microsoft Smooth Streaming (MSS) streaming outputs and will also archive to file.
-AWS Elemental MediaLive can deliver to an origin and just-in-time packaging service like AWS Elemental MediaPackage or a 3rd party packager, and it can delivery to AWS Elemental MediaStore for simple origination.
-It can also deliver directly to a Content Distribution Network (CDN) like Amazon CloudFront or 3rd party CDNs.
+AWS Elemental MediaLive supports HLS, RTP, RTMP/S, and Microsoft Smooth Streaming (MSS) streaming outputs.
+It will also archive to file.
+AWS Elemental MediaLive can deliver to an origin and just-in-time packaging service like AWS Elemental MediaPackage or a 3rd party packager, and it can deliver to AWS Elemental MediaStore for simple origination.

 How do I use AWS Elemental MediaLive with my other workflow vendors?